cseanburns/geo-titles/manuscript/title-manuscript.md

 However, a disciplinary effect exists.
-Papers with titles that ask questions are cited more in the computer science literature [@fiala_are_2021] and no citation effects were found for question-type titles in an ecology journal [@fox_relationship_2015].
+Papers with titles that ask questions are cited more in the computer science literature [@fiala_are_2021] but no citation effects were found for question-type titles in an ecology journal [@fox_relationship_2015].

 As mentioned, the use of compound titles